vizqio/viiszc/README.md

 #  ✨Viiszc Profile✨

-- 👋 Hi, I’m @viiszc
+- 👀 I’m interested in Software/Full Stack Development
-- 👀 I’m interested in ...
+- 🥇 My primary programming language is Python.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Javascript, React.js, Node.js.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing right now.
-- 📫 How to reach me ...
+- 📫 How to reach me N/A

 <!---
 viiszc/viiszc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.